defold/doc/docs/en/manuals/editor.md

   Access to the Defold cloud git storage requires that you provide your Defold account credentials.

+You can learn more about the different options in the [Project Setup manual](https://www.defold.com/manuals/project-setup/).

 ## The editor views

 The Defold editor is separated into a set of panes, or views, that display specific information.